hawtio/hawtio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Custom bug report
+name: Bug report
-about: ''
+about: Create a report to help us improve

 ---